jbinder/nn-eval/README.md

 For unspecified training and network options it will try to determine the best values.

-Currently only PyTorch is supported.
+Currently PyTorch and Keras are supported.

 Requirements